-The following Compensation Discussion and Analysis describes the material elements of compensation for our named executive officers identified in the "Summary Compensation Table" (the "Named Executives").
-The Compensation Committee, which is comprised entirely of independent directors, approves the total compensation (that is the base salary, annual bonus, stock options and stock awards) of the Chief Executive Officer and Mr. R.S.
-Lowenthal, and makes recommendations to the Board for the total compensation of our other senior executive officers, including the Named Executives.
+The following "Compensation Discussion and Analysis" describes the material elements of compensation for our named executive officers identified in the "Summary Compensation Table" (the "Named Executives").
+The Compensation Committee, which is comprised entirely of independent directors, (i) develops, in consultation with the Chief Executive Officer, criteria related to incentive compensation for certain senior executives of the Company's subsidiaries; (ii) reviews recommendations made by the Chief Executive Officer with respect to the salary, bonus and other compensation paid and provided to our senior management; and (iii) annually develops criteria related to incentive compensation for, and approves the compensation of, Mr. A.G.
+Lowenthal and Mr. R.S.
+Lowenthal.
 The Compensation Committee's determination of the total compensation of our Chief Executive Officer is subject, in part, to the Performance-Based Compensation Agreement, amended and restated effective May 11, 2015, between the Company and our Chief Executive Officer, for which we received stockholder approval on May 11, 2015.

 Certain processes and procedures of the Compensation Committee are discussed below including its role in dealing with the Chief Executive Officer's compensation and the compensation of the other Named Executives.
-The Compensation Committee considers recommendations from the Chief Executive Officer with respect to the compensation of the Named Executives (other than the Chief Executive Officer himself and Mr. R.S.
-Lowenthal), as it does on compensation matters such as aggregate year-end allocation of incentive compensation and stock awards for all of our other employees.
+The Compensation Committee considers recommendations from the Chief Executive Officer with respect to the compensation of the Named Executives (other than the Chief Executive Officer himself), as it does on compensation matters such as aggregate year-end allocation of incentive compensation and stock awards for all of our other employees.